Healthy Recipes Blog

 Recipe Card

-Slow cooker oxtail stew served in a white dish and garnished with parsley.
+Slow cooker oxtail is served in a white dish.

-This rich and flavorful oxtail stew is lovely on a bed of mashed cauliflower for the perfect comfort food meal!
+This rich and flavorful slow cooker oxtail is delicious on a bed of mashed cauliflower and makes the perfect comfort food meal!

 Prep Time15 minutes mins